ahlstromcj/seq66/README.md

         *   Trying to get rolls, time, data, and event panes to line up no matter what the Qt theme is.
 Difficult.
-        *   Tightening the setting of performer modification when sequence changes occur, to reduce unnecessary prompts to save.
+        *   Tightening the setting of performer modification when sequence changes occur, to reduce unnecessary prompts to save and flag modification via the asterisk change marker.
         *   Tightened the saving of WRK and MIDI files.
     *   Version 0.98.6:
         *   Revisited issue #41 to make sure "Quit" is "Hide" under NSM.
 Also